axyn45/comp9727-25t2/project/report/project-report.md

 Also user tastes can change over time.
 An upvote from two years ago is likely a weaker indicator of a user's current interests than an upvote from last week.

-To address both issues, we used a temporal holdout for every evaluated user.
+We tackled both problems with a temporal holdout for each user.
 We split each user's voting history chronologically, using the oldest 80% of votes for training and the newest 20% for testing.
 This practice for offline evaluation simulates a scenario where predicting a user's future behavior is based on their past actions.
 On the other hand a random split would be unrealistic, as it would allow the model to "see into the future" by training on recent data to predict older interactions, causing data leakage[^4] that would produce misleading results.

 [^4]: [Data Leakage - Kaggle](https://www.kaggle.com/code/alexisbcook/data-leakage#Introduction)